-Let us begin our discussion with a prototypical example.
-Imagine a second-grade teacher who enjoys her work and is good at it.
+Imagine a second grade teacher who enjoys her work and is good at it.
 Her work produces a family of consequences for her.
-She gets pleasure from the minute-to-minute, day-today character of her job, and from interacting with young kids.
-She gets satisfaction from knowing that she is an excellent teacher-that she does the job well.
+She gets pleasure from the minute-to-minute, day-to-day character of her job and from interacting with young kids.
+She gets satisfaction from knowing that she is an excellent teacher - that she does the job well.
 She gets satisfaction from evidence that kids are learning and are enthusiastic.
 She enjoys respect and admiration from her peers.
 She enjoys respect and admiration from parents.
 She enjoys respect and admiration from society at large.
 She appreciates her nice salary and benefits as well as her job security.
 She is pleased that she can leave her workplace at three in the afternoon.
 She likes that she has lots of vacation days and the entire summer off.

 Thus, this teacher's work has multiple consequences.
-Which of them are also motives?
+Which of them serve also as motives?
 We can identify several possibilities: pleasure in the activity, pursuit of excellence, status and acclaim, salary, job security, and benefits, and the desire to have a positive impact on others.
 Which of these motives count as "intrinsic"?
 And what are the criteria for establishing a motive as intrinsic?
+We think these questions can be profitably addressed from a framework developed by neo-Aristotelian philosopher Alasdair MacIntyre.
+In After virtue (1981), MacIntyre introduces the idea of a "practice," which he defines as any coherent and complex form of socially established cooperative human activity through which goods internal to that form of activity are realized in the course of trying to achieve those standards of excellence which are appropriate to, and partially definitive of, that form of activity, with the result that human powers to achieve excellence, and human conceptions of the ends and goods involved, are systematically extended (p.
+175).